-It doesn’t make you a bad person if you want your business to be perfect; to have all your advertising in place; to have the website just the way you want it.
-But, it won’t necessarily make you money, either.
+It doesn’t make you a bad person if you want your business to be perfect, to have all your advertising in place; to have the website just the way you want it.
+But it won’t necessarily make you money, either.

 Too many people think that their website has to be just right before they can start promoting it.
 Your website, just like any other way of promoting products, is a work in progress.
 You can always find a way to make it better.
-But, even as you think about ways to improve it you should honestly ask yourself if the improvement will make you more money or is it just a distraction that satisfies the ego or makes you feel you are actually doing something.
+But, even as you think about ways to improve it, you should honestly ask yourself if the improvement will make you more money or if it is just a distraction that satisfies the ego or makes you feel you are actually doing something.

 I know you’ve heard many times that the way to make money is to take action.
 But, all action does not make money.
 You need to understand the difference between action and money-making action.

 If you survive in business long enough, you become more honest with yourself.
-Looking back you realize that much of what you did was to satisfy your ego or was a result of wrong thinking and an unproductive belief system…like making sure your ads were just perfect before testing them or getting your website just right before promoting it.
+Looking back, you realize that much of what you did was to satisfy your ego or was a result of wrong thinking and an unproductive belief system…like making sure your ads were just perfect before testing them or getting your website just right before promoting it.

-Making money is really very simple; it’s everything else that’s complicated.
+Making money is very simple; it’s everything else that’s complicated.
 You fail to make money when you complicate the process.
 Be honest with yourself and start identifying those actions that take your focus away from making money…actions that are anti-money.
 Just because you are staying busy doesn’t mean you are making money.